pouro-cesga/ore-climate-website/_posts/2019-07-26-Create-conda-environment-in-Jupyter.md

 # Conda environment in Jupyter

 This will show how to create customized conda environment on Mac/Linux.
+The procedures should also apply to Windows systems.

 ## Install conda